 The Veterans UK [previously the Armed Forces Pension Scheme] guidance states that you may be required to share anything between 1% and 100% of your military pension with your former spouse.
 As there are so many variables, it is essential to seek expert legal advice sooner rather than later.

-A military pension is extremely valuable, so think of this in terms of protecting your future income rather than being unfair to your former spouse.
-A lawyer can advise on other ways to transfer funds to your ex-spouse should you wish to do so.
+An Armed Forces Pension Scheme (AFPS) pension is extremely valuable, so think of this in terms of protecting your future income rather than being unfair to your former spouse.
+A lawyer can advise on other ways to transfer funds to your ex-wife or husband should you wish to do so.

-You may be able to keep 100% of your military pension entitlement – it really depends on the circumstances.
+You may be able to keep 100% of your military pension entitlement – but it really does depend on your particular circumstances.

 What is your Military Pension Worth?
 Getting the right valuation is critical